 Our South Texas Frio River vacation road trip was a huge success …and more!

 I decided that since we were going that far south, we might go to San Antonio too.
 The route through Bandera was a sight to be seen.
-It’s absolutely gorgeous driving on that winding road over to San Antonio from Concan, TX.
-More on this below.
+It’s gorgeous driving on that winding road over to San Antonio from Concan, TX.
+More on this is below.

 Family And The Frio River Go Together

 The house my Uncle and his family rented slept eighteen, had three bathrooms, and the best outdoor pool for all the kids and adults to have fun in – especially chicken fight games!
 After the kids kept falling off, we read the box, and it said, “for adults” – oops.
 No wonder one of the wings came off!

 Related: Things to do in San Antonio in February

 I love family traditions.
 My Uncle has had 25 years of them at the Frio River with his family.
 It was so well organized too.
 Each family took turns making meals and cleaning up.
 Sleeping arrangements were all settled beforehand – well, kind of.
 One of my Uncle’s daughters gave up her bed for two nights to us.
 My Uncle says, “family is family, and you are family.”
 He did not once leave me out.
 My dad would be proud of his baby brother!

 Related: Our Blue Knights Motorcycle Ride Through Galveston

 And I got the t-shirt.
 Thanks, Uncle Roger, for a fun time at the Frio.
 Just look at Brody’s smile!